Buddina Urban Village and the Kawana Waters Local Plan

 Buddina Urban Village

-Devised in 2004, the Buddina Urban Village (KAW LPP-4) is now part of the Kawana Waters Local Plan and is made up of 3 sub-precincts as shown on the map to the right:
+Devised in 2003 by CCC and incorporated into the 2004 PS, the Buddina Urban Village (KAW LPP-4) is now part of the Kawana Waters Local Plan of the SC 2014 PS, consisting of 3 sub-precincts as shown on the map to the right:

 blue: Urban Village Residential (KAW LPSP-4a);